tkhamez/neucore-discord-plugin/README.md

 # Neucore Discord Plugin

+_Needs [Neucore](https://github.com/tkhamez/neucore) version 1.45.0 or higher._

 A Discord bot that can add and remove members from a server, manage member roles, channel membership and set nicknames.

-This is a service [plugin](https://github.com/tkhamez/neucore-plugin) for [Neucore](https://github.com/tkhamez/neucore).
+This is a [service plugin](https://github.com/tkhamez/neucore-plugin) for Neucore.
 It can also be used as a library in other projects: `composer require tkhamez/neucore-discord-plugin`.

 Features in detail: